MaxVWDV/TerraClimate-import-MATLAB/README.md

 # TerraClimate-import-MATLAB
 Short script for downloading time-series, maps and more from TerraClimate (http://www.climatologylab.org/terraclimate.html).
 For example, see the time-averaged precipitation map below.
+TerraClimate has global climate data at ~4km spatial and monthly temporal resolution, for the years 1958-2019.

 ![Precipitation map](ppt_map.png)